-The Company leases office space for its corporate headquarters in New York, New York on a month-to-month basis with monthly rent payments of \$4,320 per month.
+The Company recently signed an 18 month lease for its corporate headquarters in New York, New York, commencing June 7, 2016.
+The monthly rent is \$7,667.

-The Company leases office space for its developers in Dieppe, NB, Canada under a one year agreement commencing January 1, 2015.
-The monthly rent payment is \$2,049 Canadian which is approximately \$1,700 US.
+The Company leases office space for its developers in Dieppe, NB, Canada under a one year agreement commencing January 1, 2016.
+The monthly rent payment is \$2,049 Canadian which is approximately \$1,600 US.

-The Company leases office space for its Denver, Colorado location under a seven-year lease agreement commencing September 15, 2008.
-The operating lease granted four initial months of free rent and had a base monthly rent of \$6,526 commencing January 15, 2009.
-Thereafter, the monthly rent escalates 2.5% annually over the base year.
+The Company leases office space for its Denver, Colorado location under a one year lease commencing September 15, 2015.
+The monthly rent payment is \$7,127.
+The lease was recently extended to August 2017.

+On February 1, 2016, the Company entered into a 64-month lease agreement for its call center in Phoenix, Arizona.
+The operating lease granted four initial months of free rent and had a base monthly rent of \$10,718 and then increases 2% per year after.